Coolstays supported 4 kelp survey sites along the Sussex coastline in 2022

 Key Findings from the Baited Remote Underwater Video Survey 2021 & 2022

 The waters off the Sussex coast historically supported dense kelp beds of mixed seaweed with at least six different species of kelps and other large brown macroalgae.
 To help protect essential fish habitats and remove one of the key barriers to kelp recovery, the Byelaw excludes trawling in the area to give kelp a chance to recover.
-The Sussex Kelp Restoration Project (SKRP) was launched to support and enable the natural restoration of kelp and essential seabed habitats in the Nearshore Trawling Byelaw area.
+The Sussex Kelp Recovery Project (SKRP) was launched to support and enable the natural restoration of kelp and essential seabed habitats in the Nearshore Trawling Byelaw area.

 One of the aims of the SKRP is to understand the ecological, social and economic value of kelp and the Sussex IFCA Nearshore Trawling Byelaw.
 This will allow benefits from the byelaw and associated impacts to be evaluated and quantified.
 This programme is undertaken in collaboration with research organisations, regulators, fishermen, conservation groups, marine user groups and local communities.